autotyed/autotyed/README.md

 and tied together is the goal of this repo.
 More to come, but some of you will figure it out with the breadcrumbs I've provided.

-This is what the provide html page looks like.
+This is what the provided html page looks like.
 It's responsive and looks great on any device:
 ![Screen Shot of Custom Interface](https://raw.githubusercontent.com/wiki/davidnewhall/autotyed/images/autotyed.png)